amethyst/amethyst/docs/PUBLISHING.md

 Steps:

+1. Tag the commit with `vX.Y.Z`, and push.
+For example: `git tag v0.15.1 && git push origin HEAD --tags`
-1. Bump crate versions and dependencies and commit.
+2. Bump crate versions and dependencies and commit.
-2. Comment out dev-dependencies and commit: `git cherry-pick ebf45081`.
+3. Comment out the `[dev-dependencies]` section from all `Cargo.toml` files and then commit.
+It looks a lot like [this commit](https://github.com/amethyst/amethyst/commit/f911c8b08e960f005fc8013858a971aaa95ac2ed).
-3. Run `scripts/publish.sh` from the workspace root.
+4. Run `scripts/publish.sh` from the workspace root.
-4. Revert the dev-dependencies commit: `git revert HEAD`.
+5. Revert the dev-dependencies commit: `git revert HEAD`.

 ### Basic Crates